 1st WAVE AMERICAN COFFEE ROASTING

 Included the first mass-produced coffees, like Folgers and Maxwell House.
-They were roasted extremely light for profitability and preground.
+The roasted beans were extremely light for profitability and pre-ground.

 2nd WAVE AMERICAN COFFEE ROASTING

 Second Wave coffee in America was defined by Peet’s and Starbucks—both of which were partially responsible for the introduction of espresso beverages to the mainstream, the elevation of Arabica and the contemporary emphasis on coffee quality and origin overall.
 Instead of just ordering "regular coffee," a person could now ask for Guatemalan coffee, for example.
 Second Wave roasters also tended to roast quite dark coffee.